 In each project we try to articulate with state agencies at local, provincial and national levels.
 It is important that the Government is present to guarantee the fulfillment of the Rights of the communities with which we work.

 17. Is there any international EWB or global entity which you belong to?

 EWB-Ar is an autonomous and independent association but we share a series of EWB characteristic global values (such as: voluntary work, cooperation, sustainability and social equity).

 18. How is the relationship with other EWBs in the world?

 We work informally with different EWBs.
 In the case of IngOG + (EWB- Switzerland) we have achieved an articulation from projects we developed together.
 For example, in the construction of classrooms and a bridge in Santiago del Estero , as well as the expansion of an infant daycare center in the province of Buenos Aires.

 We offer a course together with Technological University of Buenos Aires (UTN): “Strategic management of social projects: towards sustainable development” and a certificate of advanced study with the National University of La Matanza: “Energy and Sustainable Development: tools for practice”.
 In addition, we have a virtual school and we give the course “Sustainable Development: tools for the management of social projects” together with the National Technological University of Santa Fe (UTN – FRSF).

 20: What are EWB-Ar communication channels?

-We spread our task through the website www.isf-argentina.org and social networks, especially Facebook, as well as Linkedin, Twitter and Google+.
-We also send a monthly newsletter and receive consultations through our e-mail: firstname.lastname@example.org.
+We spread our task through the website www.ewb-argentina.org and social networks, especially Facebook e Instagram, as well as Linkedin, Twitter and Google+.
+We also send a monthly newsletter and receive consultations through our e-mail: email@example.com.